Let me take a wild guess.

 Strictly speaking, this isn’t the right choice for cutting through chunks of firewood of thick hardwood.
 Stick to medium-grade jobs or as a bushcraft folding saw for the best results.

 While the XT toothing cuts like a beast, it can’t be re-sharpened.
 So you’ll need to replace the blade once it wears out.

 Next, the epoxy coating on the blade and the rubber handle wears out with heavy use.
 Even with the coating, we find the blade sticking at times to the wood.
 This can happen when you try cutting through resinous wood like pine.

 Overall, the Laplander comes with a great cutting blade that offers a smooth cut.
-The light and compact design make it ideal for a bug-out bag.
+The light and compact design make it ideal for a bug-out bag and for backpacking.
 Lastly, it has one of the most comfortable handles in any survival hand saw.
 It got a thumbs up from our end.

 Why You Need the Best Survival Saw

 Imagine what it would be like in a survival situation when you need to act fast for your safety.
 The thing is, swinging an ax may not be an option in a confined space.
 You may also want something portable enough to fit in an emergency survival kit.

 This is where a survival saw can play such an important role.
 It’s light and compact but no less efficient when it comes to cutting action.
 In many cases, it’s faster and safer than most other cutting tools.

 When it comes to safety, the two prior objectives are building a fire and building a shelter.
 The right survival saw can help you do both, in a fast and efficient manner.
 They can also be used to cut through zip ties, ropes, rubber tires, leather, and PVC tubing.

 Moreover, there can be situations where you need a clean cut rather than applying the full force of a blade.
 Not to forget, the right saw can even cut through hard items like metal if needed.